leo/args/README.md

 While there might be many alternatives out there, all ones I used are still based on old best practises.
 But since I'm not trying to reinvent the wheel here, I've decided to take advantage of [minimist](https://npmjs.com/minimist) for all of the actual parsing.

+If you'd like to ask the user for input, you can use args in combination with something like [inquirer](https://npmjs.com/inquirer).

 ## Features

 - Git-style sub commands (e.g. "pizza-cheese")